diego-codes/recipes/entrees/colombian-style-beans.md

 ## Instructions

-1. Heat up a medium pot and add oil.
+1. Heat up a deep pot on medium heat then add oil when hot.

 2. Saute onions til they become translucent, add garlic, then tomatoes.